aaronhackney/test_ptracer/readme.md

 This is a sample of how one might call and consume ASDM from an ASA in python.
+This is a very simple script by design.
+It makes the assumption that Gig 0/0 is UP/UP and that nameif is "outside"

 Packages required:
           - bs4